guillochon/MOSFiT/docs/models.rst

 First, the ``mode_name.json`` file should be edited to include your model's

--Parameters
+- Parameters
--Engine(s)
+- Engine(s)
--Diffusion prescription
+- Diffusion prescription
--Photosphere prescription
+- Photosphere prescription
--SED prescription
+- SED prescription
--The photometry module
+- The photometry module

 Optionally, your model file can also include an extinction prescription.